-We are teaching students in the Sixth Form in partnership with Ricards Lodge.
-Both Heads of Department work closely with each other to ensure that the course is student-centred, exciting, highly engaging and supportive to career progression and future learning for our learners.
-We have continued to use the exam board Edexcel whose A’level course compliments the GCSE course undertaken in year 10 and year 11.
-Students are very much empowered to take control of their own learning, maximising their potential through small group research projects, presentations and practical investigations based on extensive research in Slapton Ley, Devon.
+We are teaching students in the Sixth Form in the partnership with Ricards Lodge.
+Both Head of Departments work closely with each other to ensure that the course is student-centred, exciting, highly engaging and supportive to career progression and future learning for our learners.
+We have continued to use the exam board Edexcel whose A-Level course complements the GCSE course undertaken in year 10 and year 11.
+The students are very much empowered to take control of their own learning, maximising their potential through small group research projects, presentations and practical investigations based on extensive research in Slapton Ley, Devon.

 Mr A Redzepagic